-I’m experienced in editing across most disciplines.
-The arts and humanities are where the majority of my personal knowledge lies, but I also spent three years working as a technical editor for Datamonitor focusing on (among other things) the telecommunications market, about which I knew nothing before I began.
-The principles of editing are always the same: a well-constructed, well-phrased sentence will make immediate sense to its reader, however complex or technical the subject.
-My experience ranges from transforming a PhD thesis on the nineteenth-century American public lecture circuit into a publication-ready book; coursework edits on topics ranging from Poe and Lawrence to the slave trade and sixties film; technical edits on reports by writers with limited English on a vast array of topics including smartphones and international telecoms regulation; fiction edits on novels for published authors from highbrow to ‘chick lit’; and much more.
+I’m comfortable editing across most disciplines, having spent years working as a technical editor focusing on (among other things) the telecoms market, about which I knew nothing before I began!
+The principles of editing are always the same: a well-constructed, well-expressed sentence will make immediate sense.
+My experience ranges from transforming a PhD thesis on the nineteenth-century American public lecture circuit into a publication-ready book; coursework edits on topics ranging from Poe and Lawrence to the slave trade and sixties film; technical edits on reports by writers with limited English on a vast array of topics including smartphones and international telecoms regulation; fiction edits on novels for published authors from highbrow to chick lit; and much more.

 I'd love to chat through how we can make your project incredible together!
 Please get in touch to discuss your brief and rates.